 Credit for the preliminary examination is not transferable in cases where a student changes degree programs after passing a preliminary exam.
-If a written component precedes an oral component of the preliminary exam, the chair of the student's examination committee is responsible for making all written examinations available to all members of the committee.
-A positive evaluation of the preliminary exam by all members of a student's examination committee with at most one dissension is required to pass a student on his or her preliminary exam.

 The student's department will promptly report the results of the Preliminary Examination to the Graduate and Professional School via the Report of Doctoral Preliminary Examination form.
 The Preliminary Examination checklist form must also be submitted.
 These forms should be submitted to the Graduate and Professional School within 10 working days of completion of the preliminary examination.

 The Report of the Preliminary Examination form must be submitted with original signatures of the approved examination committee members.
 If an approved examination committee member substitution (one only) has been made, that signature must also be included, in place of the committee member, on the form submitted to the Graduate and Professional School.
 The original signature of the department head is also required on the form.
-After passing the required preliminary examination for the doctoral degree, the student must complete the final examination for the degree within four calendar years.
-Otherwise, the student will be required to repeat the preliminary examination.